jb753/turbigen/doc/tutorial.rst

 * Static thermodynamic states, :math:`(P, T)` for example
 * Rotor shaft speed, :math:`\Omega`

+:math:`r_\mathrm{rms}`, :math:`A`, :math:`\Omega` and the thermodynamic states
+should all be arrays of length 2.
+The velocity vectors should be of shape (3,2).

 .. _tut-ml-algo:

 Mean-line design equations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We need to combine conservation of mass, momentum, and energy with definitions for our design variables to solve for the flow in the turbomachine.
+We need to combine conservation of mass, momentum, and energy with definitions of our design variables to solve for the flow in the turbomachine.
 This will yield a set of equations that we will later implement numerically in the `forward` function.